jouellnyc/UART/esp32_pizero/README.md

 # Why?

-This is another physically connected alternative to wifi-based [wpa-ent-mschapv2-bridge](https://github.com/jouellnyc/wpa-ent-mschapv2-bridge), however now we don't need a full operating system like on tge pi zero, we can use a microcontroller, specifically the esp32, because it has the  ppp software available.
+This is another physically connected alternative to wifi-based [wpa-ent-mschapv2-bridge](https://github.com/jouellnyc/wpa-ent-mschapv2-bridge), however, now we don't need a full operating system like on tge pi zero, we can use a microcontroller, specifically the esp32, because it has the  ppp software available.

 | Cautionary Notes | Description                                             |